 - Pickup: Includes orders received by customers either inside or outside a store or at a designated location/locker.

-- Ship-to-home: Includes orders that are received via common or contract carriers like FedEx, UPS, USPS, etc.
+- Ship-to-home: Includes orders that consumers receive via common or contract carriers like FedEx, UPS, USPS, etc.

 Click here to read last month’s update on online grocery sales.